Všemyslice: Sights

 The most valuable building of the municipality is the Church of the Holy Trinity, located near Neznašov.
 It was originally a medieval church from the first half of the 14th century.
 It was modified in the Renaissance style in 1606–1607 and then rebuilt into its present Baroque form in the 18th century.

 Near the church is located the funeral chapel of the Berchtold family.
 It was built in the neo-Baroque style in 1930.
 It has a valuable interior.

-A landmark of the centre of Neznašov is the Neznašov Castle.
+The main landmark of the centre of Neznašov is the Neznašov Castle.
 A fortress in Neznašov was built probably shortly after 1540.
 In 1800, it was rebuilt into the Empire castle.
 Today the building is unused.

 South of Neznašov is a Jewish cemetery, founded around 1741.
 More than 300 tombstone have been preserved to this day.
 The oldest tombstone dates from 1735.